New bounds on the anti-Ramsey numbers of star graphs: Result for general graphs when

 \begin{proof} Let ${\cal C}$ be an optimal coloring of $G$ using $c$ colors.
-Let $\chi$ be a charactersistic subgraph of $G$ with respect to coloring ${\cal C}$, with the maximum number of characteristic paths.
-We will say a vertex $v$ is an {\em internal} vertex of $\chi$, if it is an internal vertex of one of the characteristic paths.
+Let $\chi$ be a characteristic subgraph of $G$ with respect to the coloring ${\cal C}$, with the maximum number of characteristic paths.
+We will say a vertex $v$ is an {\em internal} vertex of $\chi$ if it is an internal vertex of one of the characteristic paths.
 Similarly, a vertex will be called a {\em terminal} vertex of $\chi$ if it is a terminal vertex of one of the characteristic paths.
-In the proof of Theorem \ref{thm:perfect}, we bound the number of edges in the characteristic subgraph (which is same as the number of colors in the coloring) by $n/2 + (n_2-n_0)/2$.
-In the case of graphs with perfect matching, $n/2+1$ is a lower bound on the number of colors returned by the Algorithm \ref{alg:feng}, and thus intuitively, the term $(n_2-n_0)/2$ was the ``excess''.
-We tried to upper bound this excess in the previous proof.
-However in the general case, $n/2$ could be a gross over-estimate of the maximum matching, so the previous strategy does not work.
-Instead, we consider the following excess: We pick a matching $M'$ from within $\chi$ by selecting alternate edges in each characteristic path, starting with the first edge in each path.
+Now, we pick a matching $M'$ from within $\chi$ by selecting alternate edges in each characteristic path, starting with the first edge in each path.
 Let $t$ be the number of {\em unselected} edges.
-Then $c=|M'|+t\leq |M|+t$.
+Then we get: